![]() :: THE STORIES :: THE SHOWS :: CONTRIBUTORS :: ![]() |

 Another time I saw him outside of Slim’s, the Adicts were playing.
 He was carrying a reel to reel tape of “A Clockwork Orange” and wanted to give it to the band but didn’t have a ticket to go inside.

+I’m friends with him on facebook and sometimes he will have little bursts of activity and post weird things on my page, but it’s mostly strange gooblygook that doesn’t make any sense.
+I wanted to interview HIM for this memories website, but he never answers when I facebook message him and I haven’t seen him around lately.
 Tina Lucchesi: Tom disappeared for a bit, then he’d be at shows sometimes drunk and causing trouble, mouthing off and getting in fights.
 Before I moved to the northwest I’d see him around and he seemed OK.
 I love that guy and hope he’s doing good.
 I’ll never forget those good times.
 It was when SF was thriving and it was our city.
 So much great stuff going on then.
 And cheap rent!
 Shit, Tom was able to afford opening a rock-n-roll club!

 THE END